 When looking for the best cycling shoes, the most important factor is fit.
 The majority of cycling shoe manufacturers offer a wide range of sizes, often incorporating half sizes, with some brands also offering ‘wide fit’ options.
 We recommend you try before you buy, as various manufacturers have reputations for producing narrow or wider fits.
-Some brands, such as Bont, also allow home custom moulding through careful heating of the shoes in an oven.
+Some brands, such as Bont, also allow home custom molding through careful heating of the shoes in an oven.

-There's also a variance in the conversion across EU, US and UK sizing with different brands - and sometimes even different models from the same brand.
+There's also a variance in the conversion across EU, US, and UK sizing with different brands - and sometimes even different models from the same brand.
 In our testing, we've found that an EU46 is usually a UK size 11, but it can and does vary.

 Arch support is generally built into the shoe, with some offering a flatter base than others.
-Rapha, Shimano and Giro offer an adjustable insole with their shoes, but for those with particularly high or low arches, different insoles can also be retrofitted to your shoe of choice, with various options depending on the arch of your feet.
+Rapha, Shimano, and Giro offer an adjustable insole with their shoes, but for those with particularly high or low arches, different insoles can also be retrofitted to your shoe of choice, with various options depending on the arch of your feet.
 Specialized's Body Geometry footbeds are well renowned in this sphere, alongside its custom footbed option.
-This will not only improve comfort and pedalling efficiency but can also help to prevent injuries.
+This will not only improve comfort and pedaling efficiency but can also help to prevent injuries.

 Uppers are often made with synthetic materials, although a few brands continue to use leather, and a number of shoes are now available with a knitted upper, which proposes greater comfort and breathability.

 The construction and durability should play a part in your choice, as the longer a pair of shoes last, the better value they become.
 Even after they've become tattered and beaten, if they still stand up to the daily grind, then they can be paired with some overshoes and relegated to your pair of bad weather or winter shoes, which will be cheaper than buying dedicated winter cycling shoes.